Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 them inside the `TonBinding` project.
 (The final output will only contain required parts of the libs, btw.)

-1. Run `ToncoinWallet.xcworkspace` using xcode and the project should build successfully both on simulator and real devices.
+1. Run `ToncoinWallet.xcworkspace` using Xcode, Select `Toncoin Wallet` target and the project should build successfully both on simulator and real devices.

 ## :cat:  Technical Considerations